 YDEV 413 - Internship in Youth Development (4)

 Students will complete a semester-long internship at an organization that serves children and/or youth.
-This course satisfies the Non-Profit Studies Certificate elective course requirement.
-(Formerly NPST 403 for YDEV students).
+This course satisfies the Non-Profit Studies Certificate elective course requirement..
 12 contact hours.

 Prerequisite: YDEV 352, YDEV 353, and concurrent enrollment in YDEV 412.